America uses a disproportionate share of

 Saudi

-royal family has been rewarded
+been rewarded

 with best friend status by the west for its cooperation.
 There has been